ibowditch/userdocs/_build/html/_sources/server.md.txt

 As a courtesy to members, Officers should create events in advance, so that members don't have to do it for them if they arrive at the station before the OIC.

-Apart from {ref}`pager callouts<pagercalls>`, most brigade activities such as Training, Meetings, Maintenance etc. are planned in advance, and events {ref}`need to be created for them anyway<need-event>`.
+Apart from {ref}`pager callouts<pagercalls>`, most brigade activities such as Strike Teams, Training, Meetings, Maintenance etc. are planned in advance, and events {ref}`need to be created for them anyway<need-event>`.
 It's better not to leave this to the very last moment (at the kiosk), but instead set them up in advance so members can see what activities are coming up in the brigade calendar.
 ```

 #### Plan to Attend